-Locals from Costa Rica love a good celebration, each month the different towns host some celebration.
-December isn't the exception.
+Locals from Costa Rica love a good celebration, and each month the different towns host some celebration.
+December isn't an exception.
 There are tons of cool celebrations that you can take part in.
-Here are some of them:

 - Christmas: During Christmas Day and the week after December 25, pretty much all of Costa Rica erupts in celebrations: fireworks, fruits, and festivals.
-Many Tico children believe in Santa Claus, anticipating the magical arrival of his gifts under their Christmas tree.
+Many Tico children celebrate Santa Claus, anticipating the magical arrival of his gifts under their Christmas tree.
 There is also tons of traditional food around.

 - “Summer” School Holidays: The long public school vacations in Costa Rica run from the middle of the second week in December through the beginning of the second week in February, so you can expect to see tons of families on vacation.
 This means that the beaches will be a bit more crowded than they usually are.